zhlhaohao/deepwiki-open/README.md

 ## ❓ Troubleshooting

 ### API Key Issues
-- **"Missing environment variables"**: Make sure your `.env` file is in the project root and contains both API keys
+- **"Missing environment variables"**: Make sure your `.env` file is in the project root and contains the required API keys
 - **"API key not valid"**: Check that you've copied the full key correctly with no extra spaces
+- **"OpenRouter API error"**: Verify your OpenRouter API key is valid and has sufficient credits

 ### Connection Problems
 - **"Cannot connect to API server"**: Make sure the API server is running on port 8001